 The easiest way to reach CDG airport from Hauts de Seine district is to take a private car.
 You simply need to reserve in advance to make sure of your ride.
 Our trained English-speaking driver will pick you up at your address and drive you on time to the airport.

-Private car service with driver from Hauts-de-Seine district to Charles de Gaulle Airport
+Book a private car service with driver from Hauts-de-Seine district to Charles de Gaulle Airport

 The Saint-Cloud estate passed from hand to hand between the historical figures of France from 1577 to 1892.
 First, in 1577, it was offered as a gift to Jérôme de Gondi by Catherine de Medicis.
 The squire of the queen mother then transformed the house into a castle and arranged Italian gardens in the courtyard.
 King Henry III died in the castle of Saint-Cloud on August 2nd 1589, stabbed by the monk Jacques Clément.
 In 1655, the estate became the property of Barthélemy Hervart, finances intendant of Louis XIV.
 Three years later, the Sun King redeemed him to offer it to his brother, the Duke of Orleans, who transformed it into a place of rejoicing.
 He then enlarges and modernizes the place with the most famous artists and landscapers of France.
 In 1785, Marie-Antoinette bought the estate and made repairs with her architect Mique.
 After the Revolution, Napoleon Bonaparte prepared his coup d’état from Saint-Cloud the 18th Brumaire and chose to reside there.
 On May 18th 1815, Napoleon I was proclaimed emperor in the wing of the so-called Apollo Gallery’s building.
 Louis XVIII lived in the castle during the Restoration after the fall of Napoleon.
 The last great event lived by the palace was the coronation of Louis Napoleon Bonaparte as emperor on December 2nd 1852.
 After the attack of the Prussians, the castle was razed in 1892.
 Only the Trianon and the pavilion of Valois remain.
 The first was assigned to the International Bureau of Weights and Measures of 1875 and the second was occupied by the Ecole Normale Superieure from 1882 to 2000.